prernabhojwani/Future-Sales-Prediction/README.md

 ![](screenshots/2.png)

-Give your project a Name and optional Description, connect the Object Storage instance created earlier and click 'Create'.
+Give your project a name and an optional description, connect the Object Storage instance created earlier and click 'Create'.

 ![](screenshots/3.PNG)